DarshLin/mars-rover/README.md

 3. Clicking the "Planet (Plan it) again" button brings user back to the Plateau page.

 ####Edge Cases Implemented:
-* Plateau XY sizes cannot be negative.
-HTML page will not allow user to proceed with negative X or Y. Java code sets negative to 0 for redundancy.
+* Plateau XY sizes cannot be negative - HTML page will not allow user to proceed with negative X or Y. Java code sets negative to 0 for redundancy.
-* Rover coordinates cannot be negative.
-This is done the same way as with Plateau.
+* Rover coordinates cannot be negative - This is done the same way as with Plateau.
-* Rover coordinates cannot exceed Plateau size.
-Java code sets entered coordinates to plateau size.
+* Rover coordinates cannot exceed Plateau size - Java code sets entered coordinates to plateau size.
-* Rover cannot move outside bounds of 0 -> plateau size X or Y. Java code will skip movement instruction.
+* Rover cannot move outside bounds of 0 -> plateau size X or Y - Java code will skip movement instruction.
-* Rover instructions can be blank.
-Just means it will deploy and not move.
+* Rover instructions can be blank - Just means it will deploy and not move.
-* Rover instructions can be any string.
-Will only take L,M,R,l,m,r as working instructions.
+* Rover instructions can be any string - Will only take L,M,R,l,m,r as working instructions.
-* Plateau and Rover X and Y cannot pass integer limit.
-Will default to integer max.
-Max on HTML and check in Java for movement
+* Plateau and Rover X and Y cannot pass integer limit - Will default to integer max.
+Max on HTML and check in Java for movement.
+* Limit on number of Rovers deployed - Only 1000 units can be deployed limited by HTML.
+This is because every machine is different, and the Java Map limit is about 2^30 seemed like a lot.

 ###Module Locations:
 * Main Java/Spring-Boot code: `src/main/java/com/darsh/marsrover`